The Transition of Influencer Marketing

 - Influencers will be branded creators, not just hired marketing mercenaries.
 Curators of and for their own community.

-This post was inspired from a series of tweets I composed.
+This post was inspired by a series of tweets I composed.
 Please Like and reply to the insights you found particularly valuable on Twitter.
 You can also follow me @stevenkovar.

 Influencer marketing is in a period of transition, but it's only the beginning.